 News and Updates

 Please Give!
-The Women in Leadership Project (WLP) is in need of your financial support to continue with our work.
-Your contributions will help us provide scholarships for the women’s conference and ensure on-going staff time for the WLP.
+The Women in Leadership Project (WLP) is in need of your financial support to continue our work.
 Follow this link to give directly online.

 New downloadable congregational worship resources!
 Do You See This Woman?